 What are the cabins like?

-The cabins are clean and comfortable, with ensuite bathrooms and air conditioning.
+The cabins are clean and comfortable, with en-suite bathrooms and air conditioning.
 They will have a mix of double and twin cabins, and in some cases, although rare, there may be single cabins too.

 Can I travel solo?

-If you are travelling solo and there are no single cabins, you usually have two choices: Pay around a 50 percent supplement for your own double cabin, or choose to share a twin cabin with someone of the same gender, at no extra cost.
+If you are travelling solo and there are no single cabins, you usually have two choices: pay around a 50 percent supplement for your own double cabin, or choose to share a twin cabin with someone of the same gender at no extra cost.
 If the cruise is not fully booked, you may get lucky and end up with your own double cabin without paying a supplement, but there are no guarantees.

 Can I travel with my children?

 Families are always welcome on board.
 For a supplement, the ship may be able to put an extra single bed into a cabin to sleep three people.
-Ask your tour operator for details.

 What about meals?

 Most small ship cruises in Croatia offer breakfast and a buffet lunch in their communal restaurant (although a takeaway picnic breakfast on deck sounds rather heavenly as well), as you sail from one island to another.
-Dinners are usually up to you, as these responsible small ship cruising companies are as much about life on shore as on deck, so they recommend you explore tavernas and cafes on the island where you moor that day.
-In some cases, there may be a ‘Captain’s Dinner’ on the first night to welcome everyone on board.
+Dinners are usually up to you, as these responsible small ship cruising companies are as much about life on shore as on deck, so they recommend you explore tavernas and cafés on the island where you moor that day.
+In some cases, there may be a ‘captain’s dinner’ on the first night to welcome everyone on board.